sit-2021-int214/001-Spotify-Top/assignment/HW2_group001.md

 count(subset(survey,Sex == "Male" & Age > 19))
 ```

 7.)
-From survey, the average of pulse that people tall more tham 170 is 73.48352 .
+From survey, the average of pulse that people tall more than 170 is 73.48352 .
 ```{R}
 mean(((subset(survey, Height > 170 ))$Pulse),na.rm=TRUE)
 ```